And Iran keeps its oil transiting from Kharg Island safely to its customers:

 Questions about the nation’s weapons stockpiles have grown as the U.S. campaign against Iran escalates, with many Democratic lawmakers arguing that Trump is waging a “war of choice.”
 Missile defense systems are under the most strain, according to experts, with Patriot and Terminal High Altitude Area Defense, or THAAD, interceptors in high demand in Ukraine and Israel, respectively.

 US Minesweeper ships were sent to Malaysia rather than stationed with US flotilla at start of Iraq war.
-This news gave Iran confidebce to lay mines in the Strait of Hormuz.
+This news gave Iran confidence to lay mines in the Strait of Hormuz.

 US moves two Gulf-based minesweepers to Malaysia – report